Tom Scharpling: Television

 Tom Scharpling was the first writer to be hired for the series Monk.
 He was hired to the show by Saturday Night Live writer and fellow WFMU DJ Andy Breckman.
 Scharpling acted as Monk's executive producer during the last four of the show's eight seasons.

 He appeared on an episode of Aqua Teen Hunger Force ("The Shaving") as the voice of "Willie Nelson", an awkward, unassertive onion–spider monster hybrid who lives in the attic of the house.
 He also appears on the special features portion of the Aqua Teen Hunger Force Volume 3 DVD.
-In addition, Scharpling occasionally wrote for Tom Goes to the Mayor and Tim and Eric Awesome Show, Great Job!.
+In addition, Scharpling occasionally wrote for Tom Goes to the Mayor.
 He voices Greg Universe in the animated series Steven Universe.
 He also voiced Jermaine in the animated series Adventure Time.
 Scharpling was a head writer/co-executive producer for season one of HBO's show Divorce.